EECS16A, Designing Information Devices and Systems I

 If you have any questions, please ask on Piazza.

 Again, the point of homework in this class is to help you learn.
 We understand that sometimes work from other classes, midterms or your personal life can come in the way of making a homework deadline.
 For this reason we will allow you to resubmit your homework for 70% credit.
 Homework resubmissions must be HANDWRITTEN.
-Homework resubmissions will be due along with the self-grades, so they will be due by 11:59pm Monday night.
-If you choose to resubmit your homework, you must submit two sets of self-grades, one for the first submission and one for the second submission.
-For the second submission do self-grades as normal.
+Homework resubmissions will be due along with the self-grades, so HW A resubmissions will be due by 11:59pm Sunday night, and HW B Resubmisions will be due by 11:59 PM Wednesday night.
+For each HW, if you choose to resubmit your homework, you must submit two sets of self-grades, one for the first submission and one for the second submission.
+For the second submission, do self-grades as normal.
 We will apply the 70% correction.

 What does 70% credit mean?
 Let us say you only were able to get halfway through a problem during the first submission.
 You submitted your homework on Friday, and while going through the solutions you figured out how to do the whole problem.
 Your self-grade for your first submission would be a 5/10.
 However, you can resubmit the homework problem with a fully correct solution and receive 70% of the remaining points as extra points, i.e. (10-5) * 70/100 = 3.5 extra points, and so your score for the problem would go from 5 points to 8.5 points.